LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK03-D1-WorkingWithData.md

 - Model: holds data being sent between a controller and a view.
 - Controller: responds to HTTP requests and moves data between views using a model:
   - HTTP GET: a controller method will receive a request either with or without a query for data:
-    - without a query&mdash;just a view will be returned.
+    - without a query on the URL&mdash;just a view will be returned.
-    - with a query&mdash;a model with the requested data will be sent to the view and the view will be returned.
+    - with a query on the URL&mdash;a model with the requested data will be sent to the view and the view will be returned.
   - HTTP POST: a controller method will receive a request that contains data to be put into a model (and later it will also be put into a database).
 - View: gets or displays data.

-## Defining a model
+## Defining a Domain Model

-#### OOP Relationships

-- Inheritance
-- Association
-- Composition
+The concept of "domain"&mdash;the world of your solution

+A domain model contains multiple model classes that will get mapped to tables in a relational database (later this term).

+A model is a C# class that primarily just contains properties.

 ### Identifying classes, fields, and methods